 Regular penalty charges may be as high as 12 percent, depending on how long the tax remains unpaid.
 Interest is charged at the rate of 1 percent per month, and interest continues to accrue as long as the tax remains delinquent.
 There may also be an additional 15 percent penalty added if the taxing unit hires a private attorney to collect the delinquent taxes.

-Texas law requires you to comply with tax payment requirements before delinquency if you plan to file motions with the appraisal review board alleging failure of the appraisal district or ARB to send you a required notice, if you file a pre-delinquency motion asking correction of a substantial error (an over appraisal of at least 1/3), or if you plan to appeal an appraisal review board determination to district court.
+Texas law requires you to comply with tax payment requirements before delinquency if you plan to file motions with the appraisal review board alleging failure of the appraisal district or ARB to send you a required notice, if you file a pre-delinquency motion asking correction of a substantial error, or if you plan to appeal an appraisal review board determination to district court.
+(A substantial error is one that resulted in an appraised value that exceeds by more than one-fourth the correct appraised value if that property qualifies as the owner's residence homestead or one-third the correct appraised value for property that does not qualify as a residence homestead.)
 In these instances, you must pay the amount of taxes due on the portion of the taxable value of the property that is not in dispute or the amount of taxes imposed on the property in the preceding year, whichever is greater; or the amount of taxes due on the property under the order from which the appeal is taken.

 Additional information regarding functions handled by the Harris County Appraisal District is available on this website.
 You may also visit the appraisal district's offices to obtain pamphlets on these same subjects or to visit with trained customer service staff.
 The appraisal district can answer your questions about property values, exemptions, agricultural or timber appraisal, and protests to the appraisal review board.